Anti-Hero (song): Composition

-The chorus has Swift identifying herself as the source of her problems: "It's me, hi/ I'm the problem, it's me/ At teatime, everybody agrees/ I'll stare directly at the sun but never in the mirror/ It must be exhausting, always rooting for the anti-hero"; some critics said that these lines constituted the song's hook.
-American Songwriters Jacob Uitti said these lyrics reflected the song's central theme: taking responsibility, or a lack thereof.
+In the chorus, Swift identifies herself as the source of her problems: "It's me, hi/ I'm the problem, it's me/ At teatime, everybody agrees/ I'll stare directly at the sun but never in the mirror/ It must be exhausting, always rooting for the anti-hero;" some critics said that these lines constituted the song's hook.
+American Songwriters Jacob Uitti commented that these lyrics reflected the song's central theme: taking responsibility, or a lack thereof.
 Uitti added that these lyrics cautioned the listeners to not look to pop stars like Swift as "saviors".
-In the bridge, Swift describes a nightmare in which her daughter-in-law murders her to inherit her fortune and sees herself having gone to hell for not being as earnest as she appeared to.
+In the bridge, Swift describes a nightmare in which her daughter-in-law murders her to inherit her fortune, and she goes to hell for not being as earnest as she appeared.

 Some critics commented that the production complemented the lyrics.
 According to The New Yorkers Lauren Michele Jackson, the verses are "bisected": the lyrics are sung "aloft and lilting on one phrase and near monotonic the next".
 Jackson said that this delivery made it seem as if Swift backed up each confessional lyric with a rebuttal afterwards.
 As the song ends, Swift repeats the chorus multiple times as the instrumental halts.
 Variety's Chris Willman described her vocals in the last choruses as "out of breath", and The Ringer's Rob Harvilla characterized them as "flustered, stammering".
 Jackson wrote that she sounded "weary" and, after she "[hisses]" the line "everybody agrees", "the song snaps back into place, its pep suddenly restored".